 If you’re interested in applying to become an Outreach STEM Ambassador, you are invited to come along to one of our information sessions.
 The next round will take place in October 2020.

 Please note, only those who have attended an information session will be invited for an interview for supporting roles or a training session for leading roles.

 Interviews for support roles

-Interviews for support roles will take place week commencing Monday 20 January 2020.
+Interviews for support roles will take place in October/November 2020.

-Those who are successful at the interview stage will should attend a mandatory welcome and induction session which will take place on Wednesday 29 January from 14.00-15.30.
+Those who are successful at the interview stage will have to attend a mandatory welcome and induction session which will take place in November 2020.